chalu/shakesearch/README.md

 ## What Is It?

-[Shakesearch](https://pulley-shakesearch.onrender.com/) is a simple web app that allows a user to search for a text string in the complete works of Shakespeare.
+[Shakesearch](https://pulley-shakesearch.onrender.com/) is a simple web app that allows a user to search for a text string across the complete works of Shakespeare.

 However, the app is in a rough shape.
 The search is case sensitive, the results are difficult to read, and the search is limited to exact matches.